wkumari/draft-wkumari-dnsop-extended-error/README.md

-   This information is unauthenticated information, and an attacker (e.g MITM or malicious recursive server) could insert an extended error
+   This information is unauthenticated information, and an attacker (e.g MITM or malicious recursive server) could insert an extended error response into already untrusted data -- ideally clients and resolvers would not trust any unauthenticated information, but until we live in

-Kumari, et al.           Expires March 25, 2019                 [Page 8]
+Kumari, et al.           Expires March 25, 2019                 [Page 9]

 Internet-Draft       draft-ietf-dnsop-extended-error      September 2018

-   response into already untrusted data -- ideally clients and resolvers would not trust any unauthenticated information, but until we live in an era where all DNS answers are authenticated via DNSSEC or other mechanisms, there are some tradeoffs.
+   an era where all DNS answers are authenticated via DNSSEC or other mechanisms, there are some tradeoffs.
 As an example, an attacker who is able to insert the DNSSEC Bogus Extended Error into a packet could